-E. Program/Unit Assessment

-In order to demonstrate effectiveness and consistent improvement in terms of the quality of experiences designed for candidates at Campbellsville University, the School of Education has designed an extensive plan for on-going assessment.
-The plan includes collection of data related to 1) student growth, 2) implementation of the New and Experienced Teacher Standards, 3) faculty development and improvement, and 4) programmatic assessment.
-Data are collected from a variety of sources.

-CAP data are collected through the year and reports are compiled and reviewed by Education faculty.
-The faculty utilize the data for planning, designing, modifying, or reinforcing the program.

-Results from surveys of graduates and EPSB New Teacher Survey data are reviewed and utilized in decision making in the Teacher Preparation Program.
-The surveys also reveal issues emanating from implementation of the Kentucky Education Reform Act that may impact the preparation program.
-Changes in the structure of the student teaching semester is one example of how the graduate surveys were used to make changes.

-Demographic data, (e.g., PRAXIS scores, etc.) will also be used to assess overall program effectiveness and to address identified weaknesses.
-An additional Professional Development workshop with an emphasis on test-taking strategies is an example of the use of the data obtained.

-Faculty self-evaluations and performance reviews will be utilized in assisting the faculty in setting professional goals for the academic year and identifying faculty development needs

-Mid-term student evaluations of courses used by faculty for revision of instructional goals and approaches.
-This feedback also provides information for determining students’ understanding of the courses.

-Outside resources are also used for planning and modifications of program design.
-The information provided by the Kentucky Teacher Internship Program is used to ascertain areas of improvement in the program.
-The Title II report as well as the state report card will provide crucial data on graduate performance during their first three years of teaching.

-Data are summarized and analyzed in a holistic manner to make continual improvements and/or modifications to the total Teacher Preparation Program.

 IV.
 Field, Pre-Professional Development (PPD) and Clinical Practice

 A significant part of the experiences of the teacher candidate is the accumulation of direct experiences related to teaching.
 Two types of practicum experiences are required.
-Field experiences are defined as planned, focused practical interactions, on-site with children in classrooms and in other educational settings.
+Clinical experiences are defined as planned, focused practical interactions, on-site with children in classrooms and in other educational settings.
 These may include after school and evening school-based programs and community-based programs in day cares, hospitals, and community centers.
-Students are to observe and work directly with youngsters to develop and demonstrate the knowledge, skills and dispositions necessary to effectively teach a diverse community of learners.
-Field experiences also include other activities occurring within the school environment such as school board meetings, school-based decision making council meetings, and PTA meetings.
+Students are to observe and work directly with P-12 students to develop and demonstrate the knowledge, skills and dispositions necessary to effectively teach a diverse community of learners.
+Clinical experiences also include other activities occurring within the school environment such as school board meetings, school-based decision making council meetings, and PTA meetings.

-All candidates are expected to accumulate a minimum of 150 Field and PPD hours experiences prior to acceptance into the student teaching experience.
-Of this total, candidates must acquire a minimum of 120 field hours and at least 30 PPD hours.
+All candidates are expected to accumulate a minimum of 200 Clinical field hours (16 KAR 5:040, see Section V: O) and complete course designated PPD hours prior to acceptance into the student teaching experience.
 Students are strongly encouraged to accumulate as many field hours as possible, extending beyond the minimum.
-It is the student’s responsibility to document all field hours.
+It is the student’s responsibility to document all clinical field hours; including completion of the Kentucky Field Experience Tracking System using their personal EPSB log-in.
+The KFETS documentation is the official point of reference for meeting state requirements.
+The School of Education also keeps records of your clinical experiences through signed field forms and field reflections.